ricardodani/work-at-olist/README.md

 # Work at Olist

+## Pre-requisites

+1. Python 3.6
+2. Docker
+3. Docker-compose

+## Installing and Running

+To build the images:

+`make build`

+The, migrate, copy statics and run:

+`make run`

+For development enviroment:

+`make run-dev`

+For more info, see the docs at phonebillapi/docs folder.

+## Original README

 [Olist](https://olist.com/) is a company that offers an integration platform for sellers and marketplaces allowing them to sell their products across multiple channels.